wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

   - _Black_
   - _Pytest_

-And finally, in a [third](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-3) part we'll:
+And finally, in a <router-link to="/blog/python-projects-with-poetry-and-vscode-part-3">third article</router-link> we'll:

 - Write a sample library.
 - Build our project with _Poetry_.